 The price of success often includes investing in growth to open more locations and get into larger markets.
 One possible way to do this is to turn your small business into a franchising opportunity.

-"A good product or service and a concept that a lot of people are interested in will lead to a successful franchise," said Eric Newman, executive vice president of the Bojangles' Famous Chicken 'n Biscuits chain.
+"A good product or service and a concept that a lot of people are interested in will lead to a successful franchise," said Eric Newman, former executive vice president of Bojangles' Famous Chicken 'n Biscuits chain.
 "Once you find a model that can be reasonably executed, you can do a lot with it."

-Expand your "home base."
-Before you try to open franchises outside your immediate area, build up your share of the market you're already in.
-If you fully penetrate your home market first, you can gradually grow your base and expand outward from there.
+Before you try to open franchises outside your immediate area, build up your share of the market you're already in, said Newman.
+If you fully penetrate your home market first, you can gradually grow your base and expand outward.

-Allow for organic growth.
 Accepting large sums of investment capital to build more locations may seem like an attractive way to expand your business, but Newman warned that this artificial growth could hurt you in the long run.
 Build up your brand and reputation, and let your business grow organically, even if it takes a little longer at first.

-- Perfect your business model.
-Use your early franchise locations to test out and perfect your concept.
+Newman advised using your early franchise locations to test out and perfect your concept.
 Do you have a great product with wide appeal?
 Is your business scalable and economically feasible?
 Will it work in other locations?
 The success or failure of each individual location can help you answer those questions and figure out what needs to be tweaked to guarantee future success.